mamh-mixed/grafana-grafana/docs/sources/administration/data-source-management/index.md

 Before you can create your first dashboard, you need to add your data source.

-> **Note:** Only users with the organization Admin role can add data sources.
+> **Note:** Only users with the organization admin role can add data sources.

-To add a data source:
+**To add a data source:**

-1. Move your cursor to the cog icon on the side menu which will show the configuration options.
+1. Select the cog icon on the side menu to show the configuration options.

    {{< figure src="/static/img/docs/v75/sidemenu-datasource-7-5.png" max-width="150px" class="docs-image--no-shadow">}}

-1. Click on **Data sources**.
-The data sources page opens showing a list of previously configured data sources for the Grafana instance.
+1. Select **Data sources**.

+   This opens the data sources page, which displays a list of previously configured data sources for the Grafana instance.

-1. Click **Add data source** to see a list of all supported data sources.
+1. Select **Add data source** to see a list of all supported data sources.

    {{< figure src="/static/img/docs/v75/add-data-source-7-5.png" max-width="600px" class="docs-image--no-shadow">}}

-1. Search for a specific data source by entering the name in the search dialog.
-Or you can scroll through supported data sources grouped into time series, logging, tracing and other categories.
+1. Enter the name of a specific data source in the search dialog.

+   You can also scroll through supported data sources grouped into time series, logging, tracing, and other categories.

 1. Move the cursor over the data source you want to add.

    {{< figure src="/static/img/docs/v75/select-data-source-7-5.png" max-width="700px" class="docs-image--no-shadow">}}

+1. Select **Select**.

-1. Click **Select**.
-The data source configuration page opens.
+   This opens the data source configuration page.

 1. Configure the data source following instructions specific to that data source.

-See [Data sources]({{< relref "../../datasources" >}}) for links to configuration instructions for all supported data sources.
+   For links to data source-specific documentation, see [Data sources]({{< relref "../../data-sources" >}}).

 ## Data source permissions

-Data source permissions allow you to restrict access for users to query a data source.
-For each data source there is a permission page that allows you to enable permissions and restrict query permissions to specific **Users** and **Teams**.
+You can configure data source permissions to allow or deny certain users the ability to query a data source.
+Each data source's configuration includes a permissions page where you can enable permissions and restrict query permissions to specific **Users** and **Teams**.

 > **Note:** Available in [Grafana Enterprise]({{< relref "../../enterprise/" >}}) and [Grafana Cloud Pro and Advanced]({{< ref "/grafana-cloud" >}}).